Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 (Leisure Time, 1964)

-Umberto Eco was sufficiently impressed by Chi lavora è perduto to commission Brass to make these two 10-minute documentaries for the 1964 Milano Fair.
+Umberto Eco was sufficiently impressed by Chi lavora è perduto to commission Brass to make these two brief documentaries for the 1964 Milano Fair.
 Both utilized only archival footage, each shot only held on for only a few frames (a fraction of a second), and they were shown in twin pyramids whose interiors consisted entirely of mirrors.
 Upon entering, the audience were bombarded with images.
-We are offering a bounty for good video copies of these films.
-If you know where we can get them, write to us.
-Thanks!
-(The tail end of one of these films, Il tempo lavorativo, is excerpted in Brass’s Monamour.)
+Either that or they were shown side by side in a single mirror-lined pyramid.
+(The tail end of Tempo libero is excerpted in Brass’s Monamour.)

 FOR MORE INFORMATION, PLEASE SEE: